MaximilianSti/dexom_python/README.md

 ### Recon 2.2
 The recon2v2 folder contains the model and the differential gene expression data which was used to test this new implementation.
-In order to produce reaction weights, you can call the model_functions script from the command line.
+In order to produce reaction weights, you can call the `gpr_rules` script from the command line.
 This will create a file named "pval_0-01_reactionweights.csv" in the recon2v2 folder:
 ```
 python dexom_python/gpr_rules -m recon2v2/recon2v2_corrected.json -n recon2 -g recon2v2/pval_0-01_geneweights.csv -o recon2v2/pval_0-01_reactionweights